This Chocolate Covered Strawberries Recipe is my go to for a fast fancy treat. Dip, chill, and add a quick drizzle for extra flair.

 Recipe Notes

 Note 1: Chocolate chips contain stabilizers that prevent them from melting smooth.
-For the best results, use high-quality baking bars like Baker’s, Lindt, or Ghirardelli, or look for melting wafers, which are often easier to work with.
-You can choose any type of chocolate you prefer—milk, semi-sweet, dark, or white.
+For best results, use high-quality baking bars like Baker’s, Lindt, or Ghirardelli, or look for melting wafers, which are often easier to work with.
+You can choose any type of chocolate—milk, semi-sweet, dark, or white.

 Note 2: Choose the freshest strawberries you can find!
 Look for bright red, firm, and plump berries with no soft spots.
-A 2-pound container is ideal, giving you enough strawberries to sort through in case some aren’t perfect.
-You’ll typically coat about 25 to 30 strawberries, but you might have a few extra depending on their size and how much chocolate you use.
+A 2-pound container is ideal, giving you enough strawberries in case some aren’t perfect.
+You’ll typically coat about 25–30 strawberries, but you might have a few extra depending on their size and how much chocolate you use.

 Note 3: To prevent scorching the chocolate, melt it in very short bursts and stir frequently.
 The goal is to keep the chocolate warm enough to melt gradually, but not hot; it should reach a smooth, room temperature consistency.

-Storage: Chocolate Covered Strawberries are best eaten the same day they’re made.
+Storage: Chocolate Covered Strawberries are best eaten the same day.
 They last about 8–10 hours in a cool, dry place before they break down and start to leak and become sticky.
-We don’t recommend refrigerating the raspberries; it will create condensation on the outside of the chocolate and cause it to break apart when you bite into them.
+I don’t recommend refrigerating; it will create condensation on the outside of the chocolate and cause it to break apart when you bite into them.

 Nutrition